aeternity/aepp-sdk-python/docs/intro/tutorial02-contracts-call.rst

 Now pass the address of the deployed contract

 .. warning::
-                If the contract is not found at the provided address and for the given network, the method will fail
+                If the contract is not found at the provided address or the on-chain bytecode does not match, for the given network, the method will fail.

 .. literalinclude:: ../../tests/test_tutorial05-contracts.py
    :lines: 62-63